mingzhang-yin/mingzhang-yin.github.io/_posts/2020-04-10-Meta-learning-without-Memorization.md

 >  Paper link: [OpenReview.net](https://openreview.net/pdf?id=BklEFpEYwS)
 >  Code link: [Google Research Github](https://github.com/google-research/google-research/tree/master/meta_learning_without_memorization)

-Let's consider how human-beings can obtain intelligence from school.
-In the morning, we go to school to take classes, answering the questions that teachers ask.
-In the evening, we come back home, finish the homework and check the answer key.
-In the end, when we graduate from school, we not only obtain some specific knowledge, but have learnt how to learn.
+Let's consider how people learn at school.
+In the morning, we go to school, taking classes and answering the questions that teachers ask.
+In the evening, we come back home, finishing the homeworks and checking the answer keys.
+In the end, when we graduate from school, we not simply obtain some specific knowledge, but have learnt how to learn, which is the goal of education after all.
 Meta-learning is a paradigm in artificial intelligence that mimics such learning procedure.
-By leveraging past experience from previous tasks, it aims to adapt fast to a few training data when it comes to a new task.
+By leveraging  experience from previous tasks, it aims to be able to solve a new task by fast adapting to a few training data.

 tl;dr: we identify a common pitfall that prevents the fast adaptation for a variety of meta-learning algorithms and propose a method to prevent this pitfall.